newrelic/docs-website/src/data-dictionary/events/MobileHandledException/libraryName.md

   - MobileHandledException
 ---

+For XCFramework agent only.
 The library name where the exception was generated.
-XCFramework agent only.